South Carolina STEM Education Month

 Thanks to all that joined us on April 12th.
 Congratulations to:

-- SC STEM Educator of the Year finalists: Brenda Bouldin, Kayla Short, Dr. Marsha Neal, Tim Swick, Heather Mauldin
+• SC STEM Educator of the Year Finalists: Kayla Short, Dr. Marsha Neal, Tim Swick, and Heather Mauldin

 2022 Highlights